 Interestingly, another 25% or so of file accesses were to files that had a distance of two.
 This type of locality occurs when the user has structured a set of related directories in a multi-level fashion and consistently jumps between them.
-For example, if a user has a src directory and builds object files (.o files) into an obj directory, and both of these directories are sub-directories of a main proj directory, a common access pattern will be proj/src/foo.c followed by proj/obj/foo.o.
+For example, if a user has a src directory and builds object files (.o files) into a obj directory, and both of these directories are sub-directories of a main proj directory, a common access pattern will be proj/src/foo.c followed by proj/obj/foo.o.
 The distance between these two accesses is two, as proj is the common ancestor.
 FFS does not capture this type of locality in its policies, and thus more seeking will occur between such accesses.

-For comparison, the graph also shows locality for a "Random" trace.
-The random trace was generated by selecting files from within an existing SEER trace in random order, and calculating the distance metric between these randomly-ordered accesses.
+We also show what locality would be for a "Random" trace for the sake of comparison.
+We generated the random trace by selecting files from within an existing SEER trace in random order, and calculating the distance metric between these randomly-ordered accesses.
 As you can see, there is less namespace locality in the random traces, as expected.
-However, because eventually every file shares a common ancestor (e.g., the root), there is some locality, and thus random is useful as a comparison point.
+However, because eventually every file shares a common ancestor (e.g., the root), there is some locality eventually, and thus random trace is useful as a comparison point.